- Assistant Professor – Analytical and Physical Chemistry

 - For Professor Gaurav Chopra's individual Home Page click here.

-Our lab is looking to recruit students at any level who are passionate about basic and translational science (discovering drugs, identify biomarkers for diseases etc.) with the above systems chemistry goal in mind, i.e. analyzing the interactome vs. a few targets for biological and therapeutic discovery.
-Students in our lab will train in computational chemistry/biology or wet-lab skills or both depending on their interest.
-We will accept students who are passionate and care deeply about their research ranging from theoretical / computational chemistry work to chemical biology wet-lab bench / mouse work or both.
-Our lab culture is very open and encourages creativity and persistence to solve problems.
+Students in our lab choose their research track based on their interest (http://www.chopralab.com).
+We enjoy working with passionate individuals who care deeply about their research ranging from computations to chemical biology to doing animal work.
+Our lab culture encourages creativity and persistence to solve problems.
 Students in our lab will have the opportunity to identify problems they are most interested in solving.
-We are also open to exploring any disease based on the students' interest.
-Our goal is to train students into well-rounded scientists so that they can develop an expertise in the lab.
+Our goal is to train students into well-rounded scientists.
 In summary, we are looking for smart, talented and passionate individuals so that we can learn from them as much as they learn from us.

 - Graduate Research Fellowship, University of California, Irvine, 2002